iboguslavsky/HA_BME280_wifi_sensor/README.md

 ## Summary

-This project outlines the hardware and firmware needed to create a low-power environmental (ambient temperature / relative humidity / barometric pressure) Home Assistant-integrated WiFi sensor with a lifespan of over 2 years.
-The system features an ESP32-C3 based [module](https://docs.ai-thinker.com/_media/esp32/docs/esp-c3-13u-kit-v1.0_specification.pdf).
+This is a low-power environmental (ambient temperature / relative humidity / barometric pressure) Home Assistant-integrated WiFi sensor.
+It has a lifespan of over 2 years while powered by 2xAA LiFePo batteries.
+It runs on a ESP32-C3 based [module](https://docs.ai-thinker.com/_media/esp32/docs/esp-c3-13u-kit-v1.0_specification.pdf).
 It remains in deep sleep mode most of the time and wakes up every 30 minutes to send environmental data to Home Assistant.
 It uses the low-power [BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) environmental sensor.

 The board is powered by a pair of 1.5V AA LiFePO lithium batteries (non-rechargeable).
 The decision to use these batteries was based on: